SydneyBioX/scREMOTE/README.md

 Preprint: https://www.biorxiv.org/content/10.1101/2021.10.11.463798v1

-The filtered matrices can be downloaded from the following links:
+The filtered matrices can be downloaded from the below links

-Filtered Matrices

 A: https://www.maths.usyd.edu.au/u/andyt/scREMOTE/Filtered_matrices/A_filtered.rds